emard/esp32ecp5/README.md

 upload to FLASH will start at byte address specified by "addr". which should be 4K even - lower 12 bits must be 0x000

-If file ends with "*.gz", it will be decompressed on-the-fly:
+If file ends with "*.gz", it will be decompressed on-the-fly.

     linux$ gzip -9 blink.bit
     >>> ecp5.prog("http://192.168.4.2/blink.bit.gz")
     >>> ecp5.flash("blink.bit.gz")

+For bitstreams stored on the web server or SD card, ".bin" files are recommended, with bitstream compression enabled using --compress option from trellis tools.
+For bitstreams stored on ESP32 internal FLASH, ".bin.gz" is recommended for FLASH space saving.

 SD card usage (SPI at gpio 12-15):